 b) has commercial value because it is secret;

-This definition is consistent with already existing definitions in Member States such as Denmark, Spain and Italy, but it will mark a change in countries such as the United Kingdom, Germany, Poland and Hungary, where this prescribed approach to identifying a trade secret would seem to shift the emphasis adopted by historical approaches.
+This definition is consistent with definitions that already existed in certain Member States, such as Denmark, Spain and Italy.
+However it differs from the historical approach taken in countries such as the United Kingdom, Germany, Poland and Hungary, where this prescriptive definition of a trade secret would seem to represent a shift of emphasis.

-The classic definition of confidential information under English law is founded in equity and requires that the information (1) has the necessary quality of confidence and (2) is disclosed in circumstances importing an obligation of confidence.
-English law does not currently require information to have 'commercial value because it is secret' for it to be classed as confidential, although that is a factor the courts would take into account when evaluating whether confidential information may be treated as a trade secret.
+For example, the classic definition of confidential information under English law is founded in equity and requires that the information (1) has the necessary quality of confidence and (2) is disclosed in circumstances importing an obligation of confidence.
+This does not require information to have 'commercial value because it is secret' for it to be classed as confidential, although that is a factor the courts have, in practice, taken into account when evaluating whether confidential information may be treated as a trade secret.

 - The requirement that the information be 'secret in the sense that it is not . . . generally known or readily accessible' applies not only to single pieces of information, but also to collections of information.
-This will ensure that manuals, processes and recipes can all be protected, as long their precise configuration is not generally known outside the business or its contractual supply chain.
-It also means that it will become easier to enforce confidentiality over customer service data and software features and functionality across Europe.
+This seeks to ensure that manuals, processes and recipes can all be protected, as long their precise configuration is not generally known outside the business or its contractual supply chain.
+It should also mean that it will become easier to enforce confidentiality over customer service data and software features and functionality across Europe.

 - The requirement for 'commercial value' raises questions, such as 'does the information have to have value to the original holder or is it sufficient that it would have value in the hands of another?'
 For example, confidential information that is damaging to a company might not have 'commercial value' to that company; although it is likely they would take steps to keep the information secret, they cannot exploit it for value.
-In the hands of a competitor, however, or a newspaper, the information may have commercial value as it could improve the relative reputation or activities of the competitor or prompt people to buy newspapers.
+However, in the hands of another organisation such as a competitor or a newspaper or trade publication, the information may have commercial value as it could improve the relative reputation or activities of the competitor or prompt people to buy newspapers.